• Home

 In this tutorial we presented 3 important Aggregators that can be found in the Federated Learning Literature.
 If you want to create your custom Aggregator, please check our Aggregation User guide

 You may have noticed that thanks to Fed-BioMed's modular structure, it is possible to alternate from one aggregator to another while conducting an Experiment.
-For instance, you may start with SCAFFOLD Aggregator for the 3 first rounds, and then switch to FedAverage Aggregator for the remaining rounds, as shown in the example below:
+For instance, you may start with the SCAFFOLD Aggregator for the 3 first rounds, and then switch to FedAverage Aggregator for the remaining rounds, as shown in the example below:

 In [ ]: